 Angela has been a Foster Parent for 22 years caring for both family and other children, with most her placements being long term.
 Currently, she cares for a teenage boy with high and complex issues.

 She has vast experience working in the NGO sector and enjoys the variety of work it encompasses.
 Angela is a volunteer for the Salvation Army Food Bank and the secretary for the Fijian Social Services Trust.

 Angela believes advocacy and peer support is paramount to ensure caregivers are supported and connected in their role.

 Nik is a public policy professional, with over 20 years of experience in the government and non-government sectors.

 He has worked on a wide range of issues, including education, economic, regulatory and local government policy.
-He’s worked for a number of different organisations, such as the Treasury, Ministry of Foreign Affairs and Trade, the Productivity Commission, Business NZ and the New Zealand University Students Association.
+He’s worked for a number of different government organisations and not-for-profit, such as the Treasury, Ministry of Foreign Affairs and Trade, the Productivity Commission, Business NZ and the New Zealand University Students Association.